 The University has designated a Title IX Coordinator to oversee its response to all reports of sexual misconduct and harassment and coordinate compliance with the mandates of Title IX.
 The University's Title IX Coordinator is:

-Stephanie Thomas, Director Sexual Harassment & Discrimination Prevention & Title IX Coordinator 102 E. Boone Avenue 509-313-6910 thomassn@gonzaga.edu purviance@gonzaga.edu
+Christina Thomas, Interim Director of Sexual Harassment and Prevention and Title IX Coordinator 502 E. Boone Avenue thomasc1@gonzaga.edu smithp@gonzaga.edu

 The Title IX Director is assisted by the following Deputy Title IX Coordinators: